Laws & Penalties For Alcohol Breathalyser Test In Singapore

 2. The law treats refusal as seriously as a failed test, ensuring accountability for drunk driving offences.

-3. While reasonable excuses for refusal exist, they must be substantiated with evidence.
+3. While there are reasonable excuses for refusal, they must be supported by evidence.

 Conclusion About Alcohol Breathalyser Tests In Singapore

-Refusing the test is not viable and can lead to significant legal consequences.
-Drivers are encouraged to understand their responsibilities under the law and make informed decisions to ensure their safety and that of others.
+Refusing the test is not viable and may result in significant legal consequences.
+Drivers are encouraged to understand their legal responsibilities and make informed decisions to ensure their safety and that of others.

 If you are facing legal issues related to drunk driving or refusal to take a breathalyser test, Tembusu Law is here to help.
-Our highly experienced criminal defence team can provide expert advice and representation to navigate these complex matters effectively.
+Our highly experienced criminal defence lawyers in Singapore can provide expert advice and representation to navigate these complex matters effectively.

 Contact us today for a consultation and protect your rights under Singapore’s legal system.